ermingpei/risc/README.md

 ### 4. Kictstart
 Now, simply run the automation script (`setup_fullchain.sh`) on the master node it will automatically create the control plane and set up the worker and then deploy all the above components on both nodes.
 ### 5. Grow it
-More worker nodes can be easily added to the cluster by runnig the following commands:
+More worker nodes can be easily added to the cluster and will be automatically deployed/configured, by runnig the following commands:
 ```
 export KUBEADM_JOIN_COMMAND=`kubeadm token create --print-join-command`
 ssh $WORKER_HOSTNAME $KUBEADM_JOIN_COMMAND